More about Tom

-Tom Stephens has advised and counseled clients on corporate and securities law for more than 35 years.
-During his career, Tom has specialized in mergers and acquisitions, capital formation, securities regulation, and private equity/hedge funds.
-His experience includes negotiated acquisitions; leveraged buyouts; public equity and debt offerings; startups and venture capital investments; hedge and private equity fund structuring; securities law disclosure and compliance; and hostile takeovers, tender offers, and proxy contests.
+Tom Stephens advised and counseled clients on corporate and securities law for more than 35 years.
+During his career, Tom specialized in mergers and acquisitions, capital formation, securities regulation, and private equity/hedge funds.
+His experience included negotiated acquisitions; leveraged buyouts; public equity and debt offerings; startups and venture capital investments; hedge and private equity fund structuring; securities law disclosure and compliance; and hostile takeovers, tender offers, and proxy contests.

-Tom is a 1984 cum laude graduate of Harvard Law School, where he served as Editor-in-Chief of the Harvard Civil Rights Civil Liberties Law Review.
+Tom was a 1984 cum laude graduate of Harvard Law School, where he served as Editor-in-Chief of the Harvard Civil Rights Civil Liberties Law Review.
 Prior to attending Harvard, Tom earned a master’s degree from Princeton's School of Public and International Affairs in 1976, and served as Executive Director of the New Jersey Parole Board, where he was instrumental in rewriting New Jersey's parole statute.
 He graduated summa cum laude from the University of Colorado in 1974.

 Private equity/hedge fund formation and operations.
 Gotham Asset Management (Joel Greenblatt and Rob Goldstein's funds), Platte River Equity, Sessa Capital, Punch Card Capital, Estabrook Absolute Return Fund, Springhouse Capital, Kirkwood Capital, Caburn Capital, North American Premier Properties.

 Joint ventures.
 AEXCO Petroleum, Titanium Metals, Amalgamated Sugar Company, American Steel Wool.

 Investments in private equity and hedge funds.
 Investments by the Daniels Fund, Cheyenne Capital, The University of San Diego, Gates Capital, Colorado College, the Colorado Public Employees Retirement Association in a variety of alternative investments.